 4. I’ll never get credit again.
 Quite the contrary.
 It won’t be long before you’re getting credit card offers again.
 They’ll just be from subprime lenders that will charge very high interest rates.
 “There are innumerable companies that will provide credit to you.
 I don’t advise any of my clients to run out and run up the bills again, but if someone does need an automobile, they can go and will be able to get credit.
 You don’t have to go underground or something to get money.

+However, if you’re planning to buy a house or a car, you might want to do that before you file.
 Those loans will be tough to get and the higher interest rate on such a large purchase would make a significant impact on your payments.
 Also, if you have a credit card with a zero balance on the day you file for bankruptcy, you don’t have to list it as a creditor since you don’t owe any money on it.
 That means, you might be able to keep that card even after the bankruptcy.

+5. If you’re married, both spouses have to file for bankruptcy.
 Not necessarily.
 It’s not uncommon for one spouse to have a significant amount of debt in their name only.
 However, if spouses have debts they want to discharge that they’re both liable for, they should file together.
 Otherwise, the creditor will simply demand payment for the entire amount from the spouse who didn’t file.

+6. It’s really hard to file for bankruptcy.
 It’s really not.
 You don’t even technically need an attorney.
 However, it’s not recommended to go through the procedure without one.
 I have seen more than one person leave the 341 hearing with rivers of tears flowing when some expertise would have avoided any hardship.